Sorting Through the Belongings of a Loved One

 - Gather necessary loved ones

-– Expert Tip: Find or Purchase storage bins for storing and packing what you want to keep.
+Expert Tip: Find or purchase storage bins for storing and packing what you want to keep and set up corners for each person so they can have a space to themselves.

 During the process